Go Back

 Check out this view from the International Space Station.

-The International Space Station (ISS) is the largest human-made object to fly in space and can be seen from anywhere around the world when the conditions are right.
+The International Space Station (ISS) is the largest human-made object in space and can be seen from anywhere on Earth when conditions are right.

 The football field-sized space laboratory flies 250 miles above Earth’s surface at a speed of around 17,500 mph and has been continuously crewed by astronauts since Nov.
 2, 2000.

-The ISS can be the third brightest object in the sky after the sun and the moon, making it easy to spot from urban areas like New York City, Chicago or Los Angeles.
-It may look like a plane at first, but the ISS will shine as a solid white dot that slowly sweeps across the sky.
+The ISS can be the third brightest object in the sky after the sun and the moon, making it easy to see from urban areas like New York City, Chicago or Los Angeles.
+It may look like a plane at first, but the ISS will shine as a solid white dot that slowly sweeps across the sky, as opposed to airplanes that have blinking lights.

 In this long-exposure photo, taken with a fisheye lens the International Space Station (ISS) moves along its orbit above an entrance with "Bomb Shelter" written on the side, where people hide from night shelling, in the Petrovsky district, Donetsk, eastern Ukraine, late Monday, Aug.
 4, 2014.
 (AP Photo/Dmitry Lovetsky)